juniper-wright/UtopianEngine/README.md

 Version 3.0 of the Utopian Engine will feature:

-* JSON instead of (possibly in addition to...)
-XML
+* JSON instead of (most likely in addition to, for the sake of backwards-compatibility) XML
 * Porting the Engine to JavaScript, running as an SPA.
+* Improved JavaScript handling